Unconventional superconductivity mediated by exciton density wave fluctuations

-Our mean-field theory results in Fig.~\ref{fig_hf_main} suggest a continuous phase transition between the metallic electron-hole plasma and the X-DW along a critical line.
-The region near this line is thus ripe for the development of further electronic instabilities.
+\textit{Critical fluctuations mediated pair-density wave.---}The (mean-field suggested continuous) critical line demarcating the metallic electron-hole plasma and the X-DW in Fig.~\ref{fig_hf_main} indicates the development of further electronic instabilities.
 In the standard lore of metallic quantum critical points, superconductivity and non-Fermi liquids are two of the competing instabilities \cite{lohneysen2007,Sachdev_2011}.
 Since our goal is not to study this competition in detail~\cite{Metlitski_2015}, we focus here on the possibility of unconventional superconductivity arising from pairing of the fermions on approach from the Fermi liquid.
-In Appendix \ref{si:nfl}, we consider non-Fermi liquid behavior from the classic one-loop hot-spot model treatment which leads to a dynamical critical exponent $z=3$, and singular corrections of the electronic self-energy, $\Sigma(\omega) \sim i|\omega|^{2/3}$.
-We emphasize here that our results that follow do not rely on there being a strictly continuous phase transition -- it suffices to have a weakly first-order transition with a sufficiently long correlation length, as will be shown.
+In \cite{supplemental_material}, we consider non-Fermi liquid behavior from the classic one-loop hot-spot model treatment which leads to a dynamical critical exponent $z=3$, and singular corrections of the electronic self-energy, $\Sigma(\omega) \sim i|\omega|^{2/3}$.

 The fluctuations about the quantum critical point are modelled by two bosonic modes $\delta \chi_{\v r} = b_{\pm} (\v r)$, which condense at the translation-symmetry breaking exciton condensate momenta $\pm \v Q$.
-From the $C_{2z}$ symmetry (that relates $+\v Q$ to $- \v Q$ condensates), the interaction of the bosons with the fermionic (electon/hole) excitations is captured by the Hamiltonian, $H = H_f + H_b + H_{f-b}$, where
+From the $C'_{2z}$ symmetry (that relates the $\pm\v Q$ condensates), the interaction of the bosons with the fermionic (electron/hole) excitations is captured by the Hamiltonian, $H = H_f + H_b + H_{f-b}$, where

 Here $H_f$ is the bare action of the fermions that form electron and hole Fermi surfaces.
 The density wave operator is $\rho_{DW}(\v q) = \int_{\v k} f\d_{v,\v k+\v q} f_{c,\v k}$, the mass (speed) of the bosons is given by $m_b$ ($c_b = 1$, for simplicity), $\kappa$ captures the anisotropy in the boson dispersion, and we have only kept the leading momentum independent coupling constant $g$.
 Our approximation of considering only static fluctuations is justified in the presence of a sufficiently large $m_b$.
 Integrating out the bosons we arrive at an effective interaction term between the fermions, $-\frac{1}{A}\sum_{\v q} V_{DW}(\v q) \rho_{DW}(\v q, \Omega=0) \rho\d_{DW}(\v q, \Omega=0)$, where